Current as of July 2021

 If you are not able to participate in the remote sessions of your classes, you should contact email@example.com immediately to complete the withdrawal process so that your I-20 is not terminated for failing to maintain your F-1 status.

-If your F-1 visa is expired or will expire, you will need to apply for a new F-1 visa before you re-enter the U.S. Please check for visa-appointment availability at the U.S. Embassy in your home country before departing the U.S. Some offices may be closed or have limited hours and may not be able to process your F-1 visa renewal in time to return to the U.S., so it is very important to plan ahead.
+If your F-1 visa is expired or will expire, you will need to apply for a new F-1 visa before you re-enter the U.S. Please check for visa appointment availability at the U.S. Embassy in your home country before departing the U.S. Some offices may be closed or have limited hours and may not be able to process your F-1 visa renewal in time to return to the U.S., so it is very important to plan ahead.

-If you are changing to a different program or transferring to DCE from another SEVP-approved school in the U.S. for this spring or summer quarter, you must be in the U.S. before the current quarter program end date in order to maintain your F-1 status.
+If you are changing to a different program or transferring to DCE from another SEVP-approved school in the U.S. for this summer quarter, you must be in the U.S. before the current quarter program end date in order to maintain your F-1 status.
 If you have not re-entered the U.S. before the current quarter program end date, you may only study remotely on a non F-1 status.
 Your I-20 will be completed, canceled or terminated depending on your situation.
-You may still enroll in spring or summer courses remotely from your home country without an I-20.
+You may still enroll in summer courses remotely from your home country without an I-20.

 You may also transfer your active I-20 to another SEVP-approved school to maintain your F-1 status after successfully completing your program at UCI DCE.